kubernetes/community/contributors/design-proposals/runas-groupid.md

 ## Behavior

-Following points should be noted:-
+Following points should be noted:

 - `FSGroup` and `SupplementalGroups` will continue to have their old meanings and would be untouched.
 - The `RunAsGroup` In the SecurityContext will override the `RunAsGroup` in the PodSecurityContext.